 The steps are:

 Take a list of intuitive, specific terms from the empirical source materials.
-These can be relations, entities from information structures or categorical terms in the narrower sense.
-Even though we will be looking for properties and relations in the next step, it is hardly possibly to imagine relations without entities they relate.
-It is however advisable to avoid in this step any abstract generalizations, because the properties are best understood in very specific cases.
+These can be relations, entities from information structures, or categorical terms in the narrower sense.
+Even though looking for properties and relations is reserved for the next step, it is difficult to imagine relations without conceptualizing the entities they relate.
+However, it is advisable to avoid making abstract generalizations in this step because the properties are best understood in very specific cases.
 In information structures, strings and Boolean values may hide concepts!

 Create a list of properties for the intuitive entities.
 Find their relevant properties (behavior) for the discourse about the intended overall questions.
 Discuss all known reality within the scope.
 Each property must answer a specific question that helps understanding the overall questions.
 Detect and resolve polysemy by splitting terms into multiple concepts if necessary (“Where was the university when it decided to take more students?”).
 Change mentally the context of use of a term and observe its properties (e.g., is “pencil” a name of an object in a museum and in a shop?).

 Detect entities hidden in intuitive relations.
 These are most frequently events, activities that are either shortcut by a (binary) relation or that initiate or terminate a relation.
-This may reveal that some properties from step 2 are not relevant.
-Revise step 2.
-There may be source material supporting the hidden entities.
-Revise step 1, and may be Phase A. Truly n-ary relations are relatively rare (e.g., relative positions), but if encountered they must also be modelled as entities in the current KR languages.
+This may reveal that some properties from step 2 are not relevant, in which case, revise step 2.
+There may be source material supporting the hidden entities, in which case, revise step 1 and possibly Phase A. Truly n-ary relations are relatively rare (e.g., relative positions), but if encountered they must also be modelled as entities in the current knowledge representation languages.

 Detect classes from properties.
-In this step, use only properties that are not logical deductions from other properties (e.g. « creator of » is a deduction from « created by – activity – carried out by).
+In this step, use only properties that are not logical deductions from other properties (e.g. « creator of » is a deduction from « created by – activity – carried out by »).
 Find the general classes for which each property is characteristic.
 In other terms, find the one most specific class that generalizes over all classes for which you are sure that the property applies as domain or range.

 Provide identity conditions to the classes.
-Answer the questions: by what something be determined as instance of this class?
+Answer the questions:

+By what something be determined as instance of this class?

 Is there something that is and that definitely is not an instance of this class?

 What makes an instance distinct from another and be the same after some time?

 What belongs to it as extent or part?

 How do instances come into being/ end being?

 Discuss all known reality within the scope.
 Seek expert knowledge about exceptions.
 Find out if this concept has been thought of or been defined somewhere.
 Try to learn or adopt better definitions.

 Create the class hierarchy.
-Find out, which of the new classes are superclasses of others.
-I.e., if a domain (range) of a property A as defined above generalizes (possibly besides others) over a cdomain (range) of a property B. In other words, whereever B applies, A applies, but not vice-versa.
-This process may raise questions about the initial properties.
-Revise from step 2 until here.
+Determine which of the new classes are superclasses of others, i.e., if a domain (range) of a property A as defined above generalizes (possibly besides others) over a domain (range) of a property B. In other words, wherever B applies, A applies, but not vice-versa.
+This process may raise questions about the initial properties, in which case, revise starting at step 2.

 Create property hierarchies.
-Find out, which properties imply other properties.
-E.g., in order to carry out an activity, one must be present at the activity.
-This process may raise questions about the initial properties and classes.
-Revise from step 2 until here.
+Determine which properties imply other properties, e.g., in order to carry out an activity, one must be present at the activity.
+This process may raise questions about the initial properties and classes, in which case, revise starting at step 2.